laamella-gad/parameter-source/README.md

 - tight support for the kind of values that are often seen as application parameters: strings, durations, urls...
 - one approach to API naming and much reuse, so that parameter sources will look alike as much as possible.
 Extending a class to define your own source is easy.
+- extensive logging that will show every action.

 ## Adding the dependency